The Need

 - Develop a hydrogeological model that supports the evidentiary geology and structure of the area as well as advance our understanding of the geothermal processes at work in the Kootenay Lake area.

-Geoscience BC is funding geochemical analyses of surface water samples.
-The project is also funded by the Regional District of Central Kootenay, Colleges and Institutes Canada and Natural Sciences and Engineering Research Council of Canada – NSERC.
+Geoscience BC funded geochemical analyses of surface water samples.
+The project is also funded by the Regional District of Central Kootenay, Colleges and Institutes Canada, and Natural Sciences and Engineering Research Council of Canada – NSERC.

 - Assess further evidence of a fault/fracture based geothermal flow model and the potential of encountering hot, near-surface geothermal water;

-- Construct stereonet ‘beach-ball’ projections and create a 3D fracture model for the areas of interest;
+- Carry out structural mapping, construct stereonet ‘beach-ball’ projections and create a 3D fracture model for the areas of interest;

-- Characterize subsurface geothermal reservoirs leading to the development of a hydrogeological model that will highlight potential geothermal fluid flow pathways which will permit high-grading of prospective target areas for drilling and testing in a future phase;
+- Characterize subsurface geothermal reservoirs leading to the development of a hydrogeological model to highlight potential geothermal fluid flow pathways which will permit prioritizing of prospective target areas for drilling and testing in a future phase;

 - Conduct community engagement, building on previous activities, to solicit community feedback and support.